 Property Schemas for Alexa.Cooking APIs

-Many properties can be expressed as either an object or a string.
+When you include properties in a cooking interface, you can express the property as an object or a string.

 Example property object